Antitrust Litigation 2025 Comparisons

 Standard of Proof

-According to the Civil Code and the Judicial Interpretation on Monopoly-related Disputes, the statute of limitations for relevant parties to file claims for damages arising from monopolistic conduct in civil litigation is three years from the date on which the plaintiff became aware or should have reasonably become aware of the harm to its rights and interests, as well as the identity of the party responsible.
+According to the Civil Code and the New Judicial Interpretation, the statute of limitations for relevant parties to file claims for damages arising from monopolistic conduct in civil litigation is three years from the date on which the plaintiff became aware or should have reasonably become aware of the harm to its rights and interests, as well as the identity of the party responsible.
 Lawsuits pertaining to claims where the rights and interests in question have been compromised for a period exceeding 20 years will not be afforded protection by the court, unless an extension is specifically granted by the court upon application by the relevant parties and under certain exceptional circumstances.

 Moreover, the limitation periods can be subject to suspension or interruption where the plaintiff reports the monopolistic conduct to an NCA.
 The limitation periods will be recalculated from the date on which the plaintiff knows or should have known that the NCA’s handling decision is legally effective.